petrobras/3W/CONTRIBUTING.md

 ## 3W Toolkit's structure

-At level 2, the 3W Toolkit is implemented in sub-modules as discribed [here](3W_TOOLKIT_STRUCTURE.md).
+At level 2, the 3W Toolkit is implemented in sub-modules as described [here](3W_TOOLKIT_STRUCTURE.md).

+## 3W Toolkit's contributing guide

+If your contribution changes the 3W Toolkit source code, tests, demos, or developer workflow, please also read the [3W Toolkit contributing guide](3W_TOOLKIT_CONTRIBUTING.md).
+It describes the toolkit architecture, expected extension patterns, testing guidelines, and quality checks for contributions under `3W/toolkit/`, `3W/tests/`, and related toolkit examples.

 ## Jupyter Notebooks

 Jupyter Notebooks play an important role in the 3W Project as a way to demonstrate usage, explore datasets, and present complete experimental pipelines.
 To keep the project organized, please follow this structure:

 - **Toolkit demos**
-  Add notebooks demonstrating how to use the toolkit in: `3W/toolkit/demos/`
+  Add notebooks demonstrating how to use the toolkit in `3W/toolkit/demos/`.

 - **Dataset exploration**
-  Add notebooks for dataset usage and analysis in: `3W/dataset/demos/`
+  Add notebooks for dataset usage, exploratory analyses, and dataset overviews in `3W/dataset/demos/`.
+When adding a contributor-specific overview, use a dedicated subdirectory such as `3W/dataset/demos/[your_name_here]/main.ipynb`.

 - **Benchmarks**
-  Add complete and independent benchmarking projects in: `3W/benchmarks/`
+  Add complete and independent benchmarking projects in `3W/benchmarks/`.

+- **Learning resources and tutorials**
+  Add self-contained educational material, tutorials, and course-style notebooks in `3W/resources/`, preferably under a versioned or topic-specific subdirectory.

 - **Technical documents**
   The `3W/docs/` folder is reserved for academic materials such as papers, theses in `.pdf` format.
 Do not place notebooks here.